Transoral robotic surgery: History

-Procedural Details
+Procedural details

 To begin a TORS/TORSA procedure, the patient is anesthetized in the supine position.
 A retractor is used to open the mouth to create room for the robotic camera and surgical instruments.
 The da Vinci patient-side cart is then brought to the bedside and the robotic instruments and camera are guided into the patient's mouth.
-Once the operation begins, the surgeon sits at the surgeon's console and views the patient's throat through a 3-dimensional view finder.
+Once the operation begins, the surgeon sits at the surgeon's console and views the patient's throat through a 3-dimensional scope.
 As the surgeon manipulates the instrument controls, the robotic instruments move deep inside the patient's mouth, and the operation is performed.
 Resection of tissue and suturing are accomplished with the advantages of the surgical robot at the back of the pharynx.

 The defining aspects of the TORS technique are: